Hacker0x01/docs.hackerone.com/docs/programs/report-components.md

 Red | Not Applicable

 ### Report Metadata
-You’ll be able to view these metadata fields underneath the title of your report:
+You’ll be able to view these metadata fields in the right sidebar:

 Metadata Field | Details
 -------------- | --------
-State | The state the report is in.
+Asset | The specific asset the vulnerability was found on.
+Assigned to | *(An internal field that is only seen by the program’s security team)* The person on your security team that's assigned to triage or manage the report.
+Bounty | (*Only shows for resolved reports that were given a bounty*) How much bounty the report was awarded.
+Cloned From | Shows which report this was cloned from Cloned reports | There is an ability to clone a report on our platform, this metadata item links all the reports that were cloned from the current one.
+Credential Account Details | Related to Credential Management (https://docs.hackerone.com/programs/credential-management.html)
+Custom Fields | Private fields for your company, not seen by hackers see article about custom fields CVE ID | The [CVE ID](cve-requests.html) the vulnerability is linked to.
 Disclosed | The date the report was disclosed.
 Only shows for reports that were disclosed.
+Duplicates | Shows which reports this is duplicate of Link Sharing | Ability to generate a secure link to share this report with a third party Notifications | Indicates whether you have notifications enabled or disabled for actions on your program.
+Participants | All of the hackers involved in finding the vulnerability as well as program members involved with triaging the report.
+Pentest | *(Shows only if you're participating in pentests)* The pentest the report is linked to.
+References | *(An internal field that is only seen by the program’s security team)* The ticket number associated with the report in your issue tracking tool that you've set up an integration for.
+Reported at | The date and time the report was submitted.
 Reported to | The name of the program the report was submitted to.
-Reported at | The date and time the report was submitted.
-Asset | The specific asset the vulnerability was found on.
-References | *(An internal field that is only seen by the program’s security team)* The ticket number associated with the report in your issue tracking tool that you've set up an integration for.
-CVE ID | The [CVE ID](cve-requests.html) the vulnerability is linked to.
-Assigned to | *(An internal field that is only seen by the program’s security team)* The person on your security team that's assigned to triage or manage the report.
-Weakness | The type of weakness of the vulnerability.
-Pentest | *(Shows only if you're partcipating in pentests)* The pentest the report is linked to.
-Bounty | (*Only shows for resolved reports that were given a bounty*) How much bounty the report was awarded.
+Reporter | The hacker who submitted the report Resolution Target | Programs have certain SLA, so this is date/time by which program should resolve the report, so it doesn't miss SLA
 Severity | The severity level of the vulnerability.
-Participants | All of the hackers involved in finding the vulnerability as well as program members involved with triaging the report.
-Notifications | Indicates whether you have notifications enabled or disabled for actions on your program.
+State | The state the report is in.
 Visibility | Indicates the status of disclosure of the vulnerability.
 You can also choose to redact private information from the report.
+Weakness | The type of weakness of the vulnerability.

 ![report metadata](./images/report-timeline-metadata.png)